 - MENTAL CLARITY.
 Your brain is especially good at using ketones - so much so that ketones can reverse symptoms of Alzheimer’s and Parkinson’s.
 No studies on healthy humans yet, but enough people report a mental boost from MCT oil that it’s worth trying for yourself.

 - FAT LOSS.
 When people added MCT oil to their food instead of olive oil, they burned about 300 more calories per day and gradually lost body fat.
 Ketones also suppress hunger, which helps people burn off even more fat without feeling deprived.

 Try adding MCT oil to your morning coffee or tea.
 It pairs beautifully with caffeine for an extra mental boost and it helps you kick off your day in fat-burning mode.
-You can add MCT oil alone (it’s flavorless and odorless), add a tablespoon of emulsified MCTs, or you can go the extra mile and try our Dairy Free Keto Bullet Coffee with MCT Oil and Collagen Peptides.Shop Now!
+You can add MCT oil alone (it’s flavorless and odorless), add a tablespoon of MCT Creamer, or you can go the extra mile and try our Dairy Free Keto Bullet Coffee with MCT Oil and Collagen Peptides.Shop Now!